 Welcome Letter from the Assistant Vice President of Graduate Studies

 Why is CSUN a special place for graduate studies?
-One reason is our focus on relevance - both regional and international.
-Many of our graduate programs are specifically designed to address the needs of Southern California.
-Whether studying water availability in Geography, biotechnology in Engineering, or Autism in Psychology, graduate students at CSUN are learning the tools needed to solve problems in Southern California as well as in the world at large.
-And because so many of our graduate programs focus on real world issues, our students can readily apply what they’ve learned in the classroom to their work in their respective fields.
+One reason is our focus on relevance - both regional and across the globe.
+Many of our graduate programs are specifically designed to address the needs of the workforce in Southern California, while all are also applicable to the more global community.
+Whether studying water availability in Geography, biotechnology in Engineering, or Autism in Psychology, graduate students at CSUN are learning the tools needed to address important issues.
+And because so many of our graduate programs focus on real world situations, our students can readily apply what they’ve learned in the classroom to the work being done in their respective fields.

 Amy Levin, M.S.W., Ph.D.